Collateral vs. Non-Collateral Loans: What You Need to Know

 When to consider a collateral loan?

-• You have valuable assets you can temporarily pledge
+• You own valuable assets that you can temporarily pledge

-• You are okay with slightly longer processing (for property-based loans)
+• You’re okay with slightly longer processing times

 When to consider a non-collateral loan?